temporalio/documentation/docs/java-implementing-activities.md

 ## Activity Heart Beating

 Some Activities are long running.
-To react to a crash quickly, use a heartbeat mechanism.
-The `Activity.heartbeat` function lets the Temporal service know that the Activity is still alive.
+To react to a crash quickly, use a heartbeat mechanism. `Activity.getExecutionContext().heartbeat()` lets the Temporal service know that the Activity is still alive.
 You can piggyback `details` on an Activity heartbeat.
 If an Activity times out, the last value of `details` is included in the `ActivityTimeoutException` delivered to a Workflow.
 Then the Workflow can pass the details to the next Activity invocation.
 This acts as a periodic checkpoint mechanism for the progress of an Activity.

 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {